RicardoRamautar/dotfiles/kitty/README.md

 else
     PS1="\[\e[38;2;253;255;194m\]──➤ \[\e[0m\]\[\e[1m\]\W\[\e[0m\] "
 ```
 Comment out your current `PS1` value and add the `PS1` definition that you see above.
-Note that instead of the arrow, add any unicode symbol (at least I believe so).
+Note that instead of the arrow, you should be able to add any unicode symbol (at least I believe so).

 Note that you can also just add `PS1="\[\e[38;2;253;255;194m\]──➤ \[\e[0m\]\[\e[1m\]\W\[\e[0m\] "` near the end of your `~/.bashrc` script.